Abdullah-171/API-Testing/README.md

 # API-Testing
-API Testing by using PostMan and NewMan
+API Testing using PostMan and NewMan